Creciunel/Electrospinning-device/Software/UI/README.md

 <h3>Steps for Using the Device and Protocol</h3>
 <ul>
-    <li>The app has a dropdown menu for viewing and selecting available COM ports.</li>
+    <li>The app has a dropdown menu for viewing and selecting available COM ports.
+It runs on 15200 baud.</li>
     <li>It also has a button to connect to the device and informs us if the connection was successful or if the connection was lost.</li>
-    <li>There is a window where we can see the voltage, one for motor speed, and the last one for time (actual/necessary for the process), and all the parameters can also be adjusted.</li>
+    <li>There is a label where we can see the voltage, one for motor speed, and the last one for time (actual/necessary for the process), and all the parameters can also be adjusted.</li>
     <li>The protocol sends messages in the format: <code>status, start/stop, voltage, speed, total time, runing time.</code> When the device is working, we have two values for time: one is the total time needed for the experiment and the other is the actual time in the process.</li>
     <li>There are also two buttons for starting and stopping the process.</li>
     <li>The protocol looks like this: <code>1,1,9000,50,60,3</code>.
 If the process is not running, then the last value of the status state is false (0).</li>